CRAI-admin/dashboard_app/README.md

 This repository contains the Streamlit dashboard application for the Construction Risk AI platform.

+🚀 **CI/CD Pipeline Active** - Auto-deploys to dev on every push to main!

 ## 🏗️ Architecture

 - **Frontend**: Streamlit Python web application